Kevin Kehily: Playing career

 A member of the Newcestown club, Kehily won Southwest Schools' Shield and Divisional Juvenile Championship titles in his early playing days.
 He also lined out with Bandon and won Munster Colleges' titles as a dual player with Hamilton High School.
 Kehily's adult club career with Newcestown lasted over 20 years, during which time he won junior championship titles in both codes as well as an intermediate championship title as a footballer in 1971.
 He also earned inclusion on the Carbery divisional team and was part of their County Championship-winning teams in 1968 and 1971.
 Kehily first appeared on the inter-county scene as part of the Cork minor team that won the 1967 All-Ireland Minor Championship, before winning an All-Ireland Under-21 Championship title in 1970.
-By this stage Kehily had already began his 15-year association with the Cork senior football team.
+By this stage Kehily had already begun his 15-year association with the Cork senior football team.
 During that time he won three Munster Championship and two All-Stars, however, his university studies in London resulted in him missing Cork's defeat of Galway in the 1973 All-Ireland final.
 Kehily also won five Railway Cup medals with Munster.